Snowman-93/Expressive_helmet/README.md

 ## Summary

-This helmet could sense its wearer’s facial expressions - mouth muscle movements as well eye and eyelid movements.
+This helmet could sense its wearer’s facial expressions - mouth muscle movements as well as eye and eyelid movements.
 The outer shell of the helmet would react accordingly.
 For example, the helmet would express a smile with LED lights when a head inside it smiled as well, or blink when the head blinked.

 ## Background